-New coronavirus cases in Orange County jumped for the week ending May 20, with 145 reported on average each day in the past week, up from 108 for the week ending May 13.
+New coronavirus cases in Orange County surged for the week ending May 14, with 129 reported on average each day, up from 102 for the week ending May 7.

-Ten new deaths were reported Wednesday, including seven from senior living facilities.
-There have been 98 deaths to date, including 30 senior living residents and no jail inmates.
+No new deaths were reported Thursday, with 80 total deaths to date; that figure includes 17 senior living residents and no jail inmates.

-Go here for more updates on how OC companies are responding to coronavirus.
+Go here for more updates on how OC companies are responding to the coronavirus pandemic.

-For a closer look at Orange County coronavirus data, see the Monday print edition of the Business Journal.
+For ongoing, in-depth coverage of COVID-19’s effects on OC businesses, see the Monday print edition of the Business Journal.